eyalroz/printf/README.md

 |----------------------------------------|---------|--------------|
 | PRINTF_INCLUDE_CONFIG_H                | NO      |  Triggers inclusing by `printf.c` of a "printf_config.h" file, which in turn contains the values of all of the CMake-and-preprocessor options above.
 A CMake build of the library uses this mechanism to apply the user's choice of options, so it can't have the mechanism itself as an option. |

-Note: The preprocessor definitions are taken into account when compiling `printf.c`, _not_ when using the compiled library by including `printf.h`.
+Note: The preprocessor definitions are taken into account mostly when compiling `printf.c`.

 ### Reducing compiled code size